Ridgewood Farm

 Ridgewood Farm is an historic farm complex and national historic district that is located in Cumru Township, Berks County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1992.

 History and architectural features

 This has eight contributing buildings and five contributing structures.
 They are a two-story, vernacular, Federal-style, sandstone farmhouse (c.
 1810), a sandstone, Pennsylvania bank barn (1809), a sandstone summer kitchen/butcher house, a one-and-half-story, sandstone, produce storage building (1810), a ground cellar, a stone wall, and other outbuildings.
 Also located on the property are the remains of the Schuylkill Canal that operated from 1924 to 1932, and two railroad lines.

-It was listed on the National Register of Historic Places in 1992.